Cabinetry is pretty much required for a long term 24/7 packet radio node operation.

 A good rule of thumb is to imagine taking the entire thing on the road, hopefully to be handled with only 2 hands, and with the stron possability of inversion, i.e. being turned upside down.

-Here is some photos of the latest and greatest out of NC4FG.
+Here are some photos of the latest and greatest out of NC4FG.

 The cabinets "shell" wood parts-cost, per box, is only about $10 but the hardware, electrical widgets, and etc do add up.